swiluu/Active-Developer-Reminder-Bot/README.md

-# Active Developer Reminder Bot
+# Discord Confirm Reminder Bot

 A simple Discord bot that reminds users every 25 days to type `/confirm` as a command.